CampusLabs/servo/README.md

     "css",
     "js"
   ],

+  // The S3 bucket to be used.
   "bucket": "some-s3-bucket",

+  // AWS Access Key ID.
   "accessKeyId": "XXX",

+  // AWS Secret Access Key.
   "secretAccessKey": "XXX",

-  "uploadKey": "shared key between servo and publishing interface", "sizes": {
+  // A shared key between servo and a publishing app.
+  "apiKey": "XXX",

+  // GraphicsMagick routines to put an image through when specified in the URL.
+  "sizes": {
     "profile": [
       {"strip": []},